FAForever/wiki-pages/New-To-FAF.md

 ## How can I get help?
 You can check out the [help section](https://forum.faforever.com/category/4/i-need-help) of the forums, or ask for help on the [FAF Discord](https://discord.gg/hgvj6Af) in either the [#technical-help channel](https://discord.gg/rvfaGTpNbK) (for technical problems) or in the [#gameplay-and-training channel](https://discord.gg/VzZgSZFwuX) (for gameplay questions, finding trainers, and improving at FAF).

+## How is FAF different from Steam's version of SC:FA?
+FAF provides integrated mod support, community services, a matchmaking service, easy access to thousands of new maps, the ability to have games with up to 16 players, a lot of lag reduction, bugfixes, QoL improvements, and improved game balance.
+To learn more, you can read [this more detailed explanation](https://wiki.faforever.com/en/Changes-from-steam).

 ## How can I stop getting kicked for being a noob?
 You can join 'All Welcome' games, host a game yourself, or play on the matchmaker.
 Playing rated games and winning some will help you build your rating, and getting a higher rating will enable you to join even more games.

 ## How can I tell if a game is rated?
-Check out [this link](https://forum.faforever.com/topic/272/why-was-game-x-not-rated?_=1644593448265).
+You can check out [this link](https://forum.faforever.com/topic/272/why-was-game-x-not-rated?_=1644593448265).
 It lists the things that can make games unrated.
 If there is nothing that makes a game unrated, it is rated.

 ## How can I get cool new maps and mods from FAF?
 If you haven't already done so, you can [download and install the FAF client](https://faforever.com/client), make an account, and log into your account on the FAF client.
 There is a Maps tab and a Mods tab near the top of the FAF client.
 You can browse, search for, and download maps and mods on those tabs.